wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/how-build-model-driven-app/includes/04-design-of-model-driven-apps.md

 model.

 Model-driven apps are created using the App Designer.
-You will choose the entities, dashboards, business process flows, forms, and other components that you want to make available in your app, and then the app will be created for you.
+You will choose the tables, dashboards, business process flows, forms, and other components that you want to make available in your app, and then the app will be created for you.
 This means you will need to spend more time understanding what your user needs than how it is going to look.